Aaron-24DucAnh24/smart-view-server/README.md

 * Open route folder to see detailed API path

+* API:
-* API: all request data and response data are in JSON format
+- All request data and response data are in JSON format
+- All the response messages below are under the normal conditions, if there were problems with database, connection, bandwidth,... response messages would be {err: error}

         1.  login  [post] http://localhost:3000/users/login
                 req { loginName: string, password: string}